baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
 I am a Ph.D. student in political science at Claremont Graduate University.
-I study American political institutions with focus on representation.
-I am particularly interested in the original ideas of American political institutions and how representation is undermined by economic inequality, racial conflict, and partisan polarization in the United States.
-Embodying a mixed-method approach, my research includes not only theoretical studies to obtain the normative benchmark of representation but also empirical works to find evidence to assess representation in the United States.
+Studying American political institutions, I am particularly interested in how and for what the American political institutions were originally designed, and how the system is obstructed by economic inequality, racial conflict, and partisan polarization.
+My research employs normative and positive theories, and quantitative research methods.